The Home of Harrison

 County, Kentucky and its people.
 In 1992 I took up

-the research of my maternal grandmother's family and I
+the research of my maternal grandmother's family.
+I

-have since discovered that most of her ancestors liked the Northern Kentucky area well enough to
+have discovered that most of her ancestors liked the Northern Kentucky area well enough to

 spend about two hundred years around that verdant little spot on the globe.